xduan7/biochem-graph/README.md

 # BioChem Graph
-Preparing molecules and protein complexes for graph neural networks in PyTorch
+Preparing molecules and protein complexes for graph neural networks in PyTorch.

 ## Requirements